Our Sixth Formers play an integral role in establishing an ethos unique to Rydal Penrhos School.

 The Sixth Form not only offers incredible breadth of study, it also provides pupils with a varied and exciting social calendar, largely coordinated by the pupils themselves.

-The Sixth Form Social Committee organises events such as dances (leavers’ ball), parties (Halloween, Valentine’s) and BBQs, while the Sixth Form Charity Committee is in charge of charity fundraising events throughout the year.
+The Sixth Form Ferguson Committee organises events such as dances (leavers’ ball), parties (Halloween, Valentine’s) and BBQs, while the Sixth Form Charity Committee is in charge of charity fundraising events throughout the year.

 The Eco Committee raises awareness of various local and international campaigns and the International Committee enjoys welcoming pupils from abroad and ensuring smooth integration into our school community through various ventures.

 The School Council is a further opportunity for our pupils to take the lead, offering feedback on their experience in the Sixth Form and raising ideas for implementation.

 The Peer Mentoring Programme at Rydal Penrhos helps pupils to learn how to support each other by offering a listening ear.
 Volunteers from Year 11 and above attend an eight-week training course in which they learn basic counselling and mentoring skills, giving them the ability to:

 Mentors also benefit from training by:

 All Year 7 & 8 pupils are assigned a peer mentor who will help them to settle in, make progress and to achieve their full potential within school life.
 Mentors are supported by a trained mentoring teacher, Mrs Richardson, and there are regular meetings throughout the year.